Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: ToM in AI research

 \subsection{ToM Add-ons}

-We describe methods to improve ToM as \textit{ToM Add-ons}.
-We note that these components do not attempt to evaluate LLMs' ToM capabilities on their own but rather attempt to complement LLMs with external modules.
+Many methods were proposed for improving ToM capabilities in existing architectures.
+We describe these methods as \textit{ToM Add-ons}.
+These components attempt to complement LLMs with external modules, assuming it is necessary.